Calculate homicide arrest rates

 Running this tool creates points at the geographic center of each city's reported homicides.
 It'll also find an average value for each cluster of a dimension field that you choose.

 You'll find the average value of the Unsolved=1, Closed=0 field.
 In this field, all values are either 0 or 1.
 Taking the average of these values will give you a fraction between 0 and 1.
 This average is equal to the unsolved homicide rate.
 By summarizing homicides using this field, you'll calculate the homicide rate for each city.

-- For Input Feature Class, choose Homicides.
+Mean Center tool, for Input Feature Class, choose Homicides.
 For Output Feature Class, type City_Point_Rates.

 Next, you'll choose the case field, which determines how the points are clustered, and the dimension field.

 - For Case Field, choose City.
 For Dimension Field, choose Unsolved=1, Closed=0.

 The tool runs and creates the City_Point_Rates layer, which is added to the map.